-To : Elizabeth Begay, Auditor General
+То : Elizabeth Begay, Auditor General

+OFFICE OF THE AUDITOR GENERAL

-From :
+From (-71)

+FIOIII •

-Tom Platero, Executive Director OFFICE OF LEGISLATIVE SERVICES
+Tom Platero, Executive Director

+OFFICE OF LEGISLATIVE SERVICES

+the decidence.

+Date : May 18, 2016

-Subject: REVISED CORRECTIVE ACTION PLAN; REPORT 15-20
+Subject : REVISED CORRECTIVE ACTION PLAN; REPORT 15-20

 Attached is Office of Legislative Service Corrective Action Plan (Revised) for Report 15-20.
 The report is for the performance audit completed on our office.